NsCDE/NsCDE/README.md

 #### Components overview

+   **NsCDE** consists of 7 main facilities

+   * extensive `FVWM` configuration and customization
+   * FvwmScript GUI programs
+   * GTK2 and GTK3 theme based on pixmap engine
+   * Icon theme
+   * Python programs and Korn Shell scripts
+   * Misc pieces for integration, like CSS for `Firefox` and `Thunderbird` etc ...
+   * Integrated free software components for desktop environment tasks

-   **NsCDE** is a wrapper and a bunch of configurations, scripts and apps around `FVWM`. `FVWM` is in my opinion a model of free choice for people who like to have things set up by their own wishes and who are aware what real freedom of choice is.
-A stunning contrast to policies forced on Linux users in the last decade from the mainstream desktop players.
+   Central "driver" or framework is FVWM Window Manager. `FVWM` is in my opinion a model of free choice for people who like to have things set up by their own wishes and and who are aware what real freedom of choice is.
+A stunning contrast to policies forced on Linux users in the last decade from the most mainstream desktop players.

-   **NsCDE** is by default rooted in `/opt/NsCDE` (`$NSCDE_ROOT`), but it can be relocated with only one variable changed in main wrapper bin/nscde and Main.fvwmconf.
+   **NsCDE** is by default installed in `/usr/local` (`$NSCDE_ROOT`), but it can be relocated to any other installation path during pre-installation configuration.

-   It is not using your existing `$HOME/.fvwm` but sets `$FVWM_USERDIR` to `$HOME/.NsCDE`, and uses `/opt/NsCDE/config` as a sources of configuration.
+   It is not using default configuration directory `$HOME/.fvwm` but sets it's own `$FVWM_USERDIR` to `$HOME/.NsCDE`, and uses **NsCDE** private `$[FVWM_DATADIR]` as a sources of configuration.

-   Configuration model is a bit complex, but very flexible: configuration options are grouped in logical order.
-Configuration files are names `NsCDE-<group>.conf`.
-For example, `NsCDE-Functions.conf` for `FVWM` functions.
-   Each configuration file can have two exclusive sources, and one additional.
-For example, if user doesn't have `$FVWM_USERDIR/NsCDE-Functions.conf`, then `$NSCDE_ROOT/config/NsCDE-Functions.conf` is read as default.
-Additionally, if `$FVWM_USERDIR/Functions.fvwmlocal` exists, it will be read in addition to conf file, from wherever it was read.
-This is intended as a primary mechanism for customization: If user doesn't need to override and change a lot of "system" configuration, but just add it's own in addition to existing, local file is place for such customization (of course, most parts of the existing `FVWM` configuration can be overridden or destroyed and recreated even in local files.